 Of unknown background, surviving "Rawco" lathes - stamped on the tailstock end of their "bevelled-faced" beds as "Rawco - London" - were almost certainly manufactured by the famous German Company of G.Boley.
-Offered from the late 1800s onwards alongside their already very successful WW (Webster Whitcombe) and "Geneva" types, the Boley had a bed constructed from a round steel bar but with the top section formed as two triangulated faces to located the headstock, tool rest and tailstock.
+Offered from the late 1800s onwards alongside their already very successful WW (Webster Whitcombe) and "Geneva" types, the Boley had a bed constructed from a round steel bar but with the top section formed as two triangulated faces to locate the headstock, tool rest and tailstock.
 Although - judging by the numbers surviving - it must have been made in some numbers, it proved to be a design that did not find lasting favour and vanished from later catalogues.
 However, the "bevelled-bed" must have generated some interest - for it has also been found marked not only as the "Rawco" but also "Telco", the latter sold in a fitted box by Bannister Bros.
 Watch, Clock, Tool and Material Dealers of Hockley Hill in Birmingham.
 In addition, another has been found inscribed "T.C. & M. Co.
-Ltd. together with at least two other versions are believed to have re-branded and sold in Europe by watch and clock dealers.
+Ltd. together with at least two other versions believed to have been re-branded and sold in Europe by watch and clock dealers.
 However, details of the latter are, at the moment, uncertain.